julietaCuadrado/kata-fizzbuzz/README.md

 I am using phpunit to test.

 It is recomended as a good practice to use require-dev to specify the dependecy with phpUnit instead of require.

+## step-2 check that tests run and pass
+Just to double-check that test properly run, first test does test 1 equals 1